junxit/us-congress-bills-114/metadata.md

 - 2016-04-04 — Passed Senate with an amendment by Yea-Nay Vote.
 87 - 0.
 Record Vote Number: 39.
 - 2016-04-04 — Passed/agreed to in Senate: Passed Senate with an amendment by Yea-Nay Vote.
 87 - 0.
 Record Vote Number: 39.
 - 2016-04-04 — The committee substitute agreed to by Unanimous Consent. (text of committee substitute as amended: CR S1631-1634)
+- 2016-04-05 — Message on Senate action sent to the House.
+- 2016-04-11 — Received in the House.
+- 2016-04-11 — Referred to the House Committee on the Judiciary.
+- 2016-04-11 — Referred to the Subcommittee on Courts, Intellectual Property, and the Internet.